 (vii) how continual improvement will be promoted, including by testing assumptions and predictions made in the Environmental Impact Statement, improving environmental knowledge, and reducing residual uncertainties remaining from the environmental impact assessment process.]

 3bis .
-In addition to the Monitoring required to be performed by the Contractor, the Environmental Management and Monitoring Plan shall contain a supplementary monitoring programme for at least the first seven years of mining operations, to be conducted byindependent expertsand in compliance with the applicable Standards.
+In addition to the environmental monitoring programme performed by the Contractor, the Environmental Management and Monitoring Plan shall contain a supplementary monitoring programme for at least the first seven years of commercial production mining operations, in compliance with the applicable Standards.
 The Contractor shall conduct monitoring for the entire duration of the mining operation and comply with any post-closure monitoring requirement according to Regulations 59-61 and the applicable Standard.

-4. The Contractor shall provide information on the implementation of the Environmental Management and Monitoring Plan in its annual report in accordance with regulations 38, paragraph 2(g), and 46bis, paragraph 4, for evaluation by the Legal and Technical Commission, as well as environmental data and information for publicly release, in an accessible format, consistent with Best Scientific Practices monitoring data and information at a regular basis real-time or on a monthly basis.
+4. The Contractor shall provide information on the implementation and compliance of the Environmental Management and Monitoring Plan pursuant to Regulations 51 and 52 in its annual report in accordance with regulations 38, paragraph 2(g), and 46bis, paragraph 4, for evaluation by the Legal and Technical Commission, as well as environmental data and information for publicly release, in an accessible format, consistent with Best Scientific Practices monitoring data and information at a regular basis and where practicable in real-time or on a monthly basis.

 5. The Contractor shall allocate sufficient resources and assign roles and responsibilities to implementation of the Environmental Monitoring and Management Plan in relation to the relevant risks and impacts.